Multiple Sclerosis

 How is multiple sclerosis (MS) treated?

 There is currently no cure for multiple sclerosis.
 A combination of medicines, physical, speech and occupational therapies may help you cope with and relieve your symptoms, slow the progress of the disease and maintain a good quality of life.
+This can be done through a combination of medicine and physical, occupational, and speech therapy.

 Some people who have mild symptoms choose not to take certain medicines because of the risks associated with them and the possibility of serious side effects.
 Your healthcare provider will talk to you about the risks and benefits of taking medicines to treat MS.